How to Connect an Account

 How do you determine whether my external accounts have high, medium, or low fees?

 Understanding and managing the fees in your external accounts is very important because they can directly and significantly impact your long-term overall wealth.
 Here’s why.

 Our fee calculation covers two kinds of fees—the expense ratio of funds, and the advisory fee that might be paid to manage those funds.
 We determine the expense ratio for mutual funds and ETFs based on the ticker you hold and our external data source of fund expenses.
-The advisory fee can be optionally entered by clicking “Settings” from the menu and then “External Accounts”.
+The advisory fee can be optionally entered by clicking “Settings” from the menu and then “Connected Accounts”.
 There, you’ll see an option to “Edit” each connected account.
 You may also pay one-time load fees on mutual funds (at purchase or sale), or commissions on trades, but our calculation doesn’t consider these since these were typically already paid.

 Advisory fees are considered high if greater than 0.5% for most accounts.
 Employer plans like 401(k)s may have additional fees due to record-keeping and plan administration costs, so for employer plans, advisory fees are considered high if greater than 0.6%.